William Danielstoun: John Danielstoun, Parson of Dysart

 His brother, John Danielstoun, was Parson of Dysart.
+He signed an audit of an account of royal income in 1538.
 After the death of James V, the wardrobe servant John Tennent delivered pictures from the royal collection to John Danielstoun on the orders of Regent Arran.
 The pictures taken by Danielstoun included Adam and Eve and other unspecified subjects.
 Danielstoun left behind a picture of Our Lady worked in silk and gold, and a picture of Lucretia.

-Robert Danielstoun, Parson of Dysart (1551-1573) wrote an inscription in a book now held by the University of Aberdeen, "Robertus Danyelston a Dysert et amicorum.
+Robert Danielstoun, Parson of Dysart (1551–1573) wrote an inscription in a book now held by the University of Aberdeen, "Robertus Danyelston a Dysert et amicorum.
 Spes fove".
 The motto "spes fove" was used by one of the clerks writing the household accounts of James V.